 The Emmy Awards extended welcoming arms to dozens of stars for the first time in their careers.
 From This Is Us' Milo Ventimiglia and Chrissy Metz to The Handmaid's Tale's Samira Wiley and Alexis Bledel, 43 individual stars earned their first Emmy nominations this year.
-This year, the nominee pool was featured a handful of movie stars who switched gears to television this year, notably Big Little Lies cast members Reese Witherspoon, Alexander Skarsgårdand Woodley as well as The Wizard of Lies' Michelle Pfeiffer and De Niro.
+The nominee pool also featured a handful of movie stars who switched gears to television this year, notably Big Little Lies cast members Reese Witherspoon, Alexander Skarsgård and Woodley as well as The Wizard of Lies' Michelle Pfeiffer and De Niro.
 To note, this figure does not include first-time nominees in technical categories.

 9: Stars With Multiple Nominations

 Not only did some stars get their first nominations this year, they got double the honor.
 The Night Of's Riz Ahmed and The Handmaid's Tale's Ann Dowd both collected two first-time nominations while Atlanta's Donald Glover was recognized for the first time this year with not one, not two, but three nominations.
 Meanwhile, Liev Schreiber also woke up to three nominations this year for his work on Ray Donovan as well as narration work.
 Meanwhile, Matthew Rhys, Ewan McGregor, Aziz Ansari, Alec Baldwin and Ty Burrell all tied for two this year.

 22: Most Nominations Earned by a Show This Year

 So, who leads the pack of nominees this year?
 It's a tie!
 HBO's Westworld and NBC's Saturday Night Live are at the top with 22 nominations each.

 231: Most Emmy Nominations for a Program